In this post I will show you how to connect multiple docker-compose files in different networks with traefik as a reverse proxy

 name: traefik-net

-we tell treafik to do the following:
+With a docker-compose up we tell treafik to do the following:

 - enable the docker provider